NauqGnesh/Mnist/README.md

 Checkout training data of this model at https://app.wandb.ai/nauqgnesh/Mnist

 All code related to weights and biases have been commented out.
-If you would like to create your own project, add your wandb login and uncommented related code
+If you would like to create your own project, add your wandb login and uncomment related code